mlaang/Graphics-toys/README.md

 ## Hyperboloid of revolution

 A small program that draws animated hyperboloids of revolution in black, a version of which runs in the browser can be found [here](https://www.shadertoy.com/view/wdSBRt).
 Hyperboloids of revolution can be viewed as the surface consisting of a the set of circles in the plane orthogonal to a line which pass through another, given line.
-This is not how they're usually defined, but as can be seen, it allows them to be drawn easily.
+This is not how they're usually defined, although it is equivalent to the conventional definition and is a shorter description, which incidentally allows them to be drawn easily.